npope/home-assistant-crestron-component/README.md

     is_on_join: 57
     device_class: power
 ```

+Use this for any digital join in the control system that you would like to represent as a binary sensor (on/off) in Home Assistant.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
+- _is_on_join_: digital feedback (read-only) join to represent as a binary sensor in Home Assistant
+- _device_class_: any device class [supported by the binary_sensor](https://www.home-assistant.io/integrations/binary_sensor/) integration.
+This mostly affects how the value will be expressed in various UIs.

 ### Sensor